Sambridda/Palm-Oil-System-Design/README.md

 An interim design considered alarming when P1's duty cycle exceeded twice its statistically expected value over a rolling window — rejected because P1's demand is legitimately bursty, making a duty-percentage threshold unable to distinguish a busy day from a fault.

 **Proposal III** instead alarms on **observed heating/cooling rates versus what is physically achievable** given the coil's known delivery capacity and the tank's own computed loss rate — decoupling fault detection from duty-cycle bookkeeping entirely.
+Retained unchanged in Proposal IV.

-### 10.7 Headline Result Basis Change
+### 10.7 Headline Result Basis

-Proposal III's throughput and safety-margin figures are reported against the **single-branch, sequential water-use case only** (P1, P2, P3 never draw simultaneously).
-A simultaneous-branch upgrade is outlined qualitatively as a future direction (Section 7) but is explicitly out of scope for the quantitative results in this revision.
+Proposal III's throughput and safety-margin figures were reported against the **single-branch, sequential water-use case only** (P1, P2, P3 never draw simultaneously).
+Simultaneous-branch operation was outlined qualitatively as a future direction but explicitly out of scope for that revision's quantitative results — this is exactly what Proposal IV implements and quantifies.

+---

+## 11. Changelog: Proposal III → Proposal IV (Architectural Revision II — ADA)

+This section documents the technical changes introduced by the current revision, in which the sequential single-branch architecture of Proposal III is replaced by the parallel, dual-branch **Adaptive Demand Allocation Architecture (ADA)**.

+### 11.1 Trunk Upsize: Enabling Dual-Branch Flow

+**Proposal III** used a 1-inch trunk main feeding 1-inch branches — structurally capable of serving only one branch at a time without starving it below design flow.

+**Proposal IV** upsizes the trunk main to **1.5-inch NPS**.
+Sized to run at ≈1.021 m/s, the 1.5-inch trunk delivers exactly 2× the flow of a single 1-inch branch at its normal 1.2 m/s design velocity — enough to serve **two branches simultaneously**, each at full individual design flow, without either being starved.
+When only one branch is active, the trunk simply throttles down to ≈0.508 m/s.
+No branch-level, coil, or tank-level hardware changed; this is a single-fitting-scale intervention with outsized downstream effect.

+### 11.2 Priority Ladder → Need Array

+**Proposal III's** sequential daily energy budget assumed only one branch could ever be active, so P1 and P2 were served first, in full, before P3 received any remaining time.

+**Proposal IV** reframes arbitration as a **need array**: however many of P1/P2/P3 currently have live demand determines whether the trunk runs single-branch or dual-branch.
+When two processes are concurrently active, both are served in full via the upsized trunk rather than one waiting on the other.
+P1 remains unbounded and effectively guaranteed; P2 remains capped (Section 11.3); P3 is the remainder-absorbing tier, now benefiting directly from dual-branch parallel operation whenever a second slot is free.
+P3's daily throughput is modelled conservatively as a **48 branch-hour pool** (2 branches × 24 hr) minus P1's and P2's full raw duty duration — a deliberate floor estimate, not a best case (see Section 6).

+### 11.3 PO Tank Governance: From Hard Cap to Operator-Trust Model

+**Proposal III** capped P2 with a flat 10-minute arbitration window and a 5-minute hard limit.

+**Proposal IV** replaces this with a **suspicion meter** ($S \in \{0,1,2,3\}$, resetting every 24 hours): sustained draw beyond the expected 500 kg/day escalates from an HMI confirmation prompt ($S{=}1$) through an alarm ($S{=}2$) to autonomous feed isolation with alarm ($S{=}3$) — the only point in this pathway that forces a shutoff — with a 5-minute no-HMI-response auto-increment to prevent the escalation stalling on operator inaction.
+Independently, a **soft-ceiling buffer** permits draw up to 2× the operator-entered dispense quantity before issuing a warning; crossing it is manual-shutoff only, so a live, supervised dispense is never silently interrupted.

+### 11.4 T5 Demand Basis and Worst-Case Loss Evaluation

+**Proposal III** evaluated T5 against a 2 t/day throughput and its typical 42.5°C mid-band operating condition for the loss calculation.

+**Proposal IV** doubles the T5 demand basis to **4 t/day**, reflecting the higher system-level throughput the dual-branch architecture now supports, and deliberately evaluates T5's standing loss at its **55°C dynamic upper thermal boundary** (the existing $T_f(x,y,m_p)$ safety limit) rather than the operating mid-band — a conservative worst-case stress test, not the typical daily figure.

+### 11.5 Dynamic, Demand-Driven Water Temperature

+**Proposal III** held the water supply at a constant, fixed 70°C regardless of actual instantaneous demand.

+**Proposal IV** derives the water target from real-time aggregate demand ($E_\text{total}=E_\alpha+E_5+E_{C^\ast}$, summed on a 10-second refresh window) via a two-point anchored proportional law:

+$$T_\text{water} = 40 + \frac{70-40}{6.16}\,P = 40 + 4.87\,P\ [\text{kW}], \quad \text{clamped to } [40,70]°\text{C}$$

+anchored at system idle ($P=0\to40°C$) and T5's own worst-case draw ($P\approx6.16\ \text{kW}\to70°C$).
+Solar and auxiliary supply are then gated purely on whether each can meet this dynamic target, rather than running to a fixed schedule.
+Each demand term ($E_\alpha$, $E_5$, $E_{C^\ast}$) explicitly tracks the physical discontinuity at palm oil's melting point and the distinct (approximated, deliberately linearised) natural-convection loss behaviour of T5's insulated jacket versus the PO tank's uninsulated shell.

+### 11.6 Load-Responsive Operating Modes

+**Proposal III** had no load-responsive mode logic — P3 ran continuously whenever it held a branch.

+**Proposal IV** introduces three operating postures for P3, governed by **T5's own live level** ($\alpha_S$) rather than tank temperature or T10 level: Eco Mode (≥90%), Efficiency Mode (90–50%), and Full Throttle (<50%) — the Full Throttle threshold deliberately matching the existing batch-release trigger, so the two mechanisms escalate together.

+### 11.7 Headline Result Basis Change

+Proposal IV's throughput figures are reported against the **dual-branch, need-array case**, evaluated as a deliberately conservative floor (Section 6).
+Combined system throughput rises to ≈5.42 t/day (≈271% of the original 2 t/day mandate), against Proposal III's ≈2.45 t/day (≈122%) — the entire gain attributable to the trunk upsize and need-array reframing described above, with no change to individual coil sizing.

 ---